imacks/signkey/README.md

 sig, _ := key2.Sign(data)
 err := key2.Verify(data, sig)

-// now image your friend knows your public key.
+// now imagine your friend knows your public key.
 // we pass sig and data to your friend...

 // deserialize to a new key using the public key.